daqing613/daqing613.github.io/about/index.md

 ## Self Bio:

-Daniel Wong is a DevOps who lives in Beijing.He is addicted to Linux and Open Source Software.
+Daniel Wong is a DevOps who locates in Beijing.He is addicted to Linux and Open Source Software.

 ## Below are some aspect that he is working on:

 * Linux Distribution: RedHat/CentOS, Ubuntu/Debian.
 * Monitor solution: Nagios, Munin, Zabbix.
 * Automate Management: Puppet, SaltStack, Ansible.
-* Virtualization: Openstack, Docker.
+* Virtualization: Openstack, Docker, Kubernetes.
-* Program: Python & Shell.
+* Program: Python & Go & Shell.

-[^1]: Example: *domain.com/category-name/post-title*